ziemowit-s/neuronpp/README.md

   ```

 ![Debugger](images/debugger.gif)
+Example of Ebner et al. 2019 model of synaptic weight (variable w) changing based on synaptic stimulation on demand
+by pressing key "w" on the keyboard:
 * variable: w - weight on the synapse.
 * variable v: voltage on the soma.
 * Pressing "w" on the keyboard produce a synaptic event.